theodore-s-beers/bekesh/docs/research-synthesis.md

 The penalties make a difference because several strings can be equally close to the target width while looking very different.

-## Important scope decisions
+## Scope decisions considered

-For the first release, I would explicitly support **one already resolved Arabic-script RTL run**, not arbitrary paragraphs containing mixed bidi text, fallback fonts, and line breaking.
+The initial release supports **one already resolved Arabic-script RTL run**, not arbitrary paragraphs containing mixed bidi text, fallback fonts, and line breaking.
 Paragraph layout introduces a second optimization problem: choosing line breaks and elongation together.

-I would also require actual font bytes rather than accepting only a CSS family name.
-Font bytes make shaping reproducible in Node and the browser and let you account for OpenType features and variable-font axes.
-A Canvas adapter can still be offered as a lightweight browser backend, but it will not expose shaping clusters or HarfBuzz safety flags.
+The implemented browser-first API accepts a CSS font shorthand and delegates shaping to the browser.
+Requiring actual font bytes remains a possible advanced backend: it would make shaping reproducible in Node and the browser and allow explicit handling of OpenType features, variable-font axes, shaping clusters, and HarfBuzz safety flags.

 Finally, treat the justified string as a **presentation artifact**, not canonical text.
 Literal tatweels can affect search, comparison, copying, indexing, and text processing.
 Preserve the clean source and return the inserted tatweels as a reversible edit list. ([University of Reading Research][15])

-## Initial test matrix
+## Suggested test matrix

 The first regression suite should cover: